PRELIMS EXCLUSIVE CURRENT AFFAIRS CLASSES (12 SESSIONS-By Tauseef Sir): JOIN NOW!

 You should utilize this opportunity to introspect on yourself.
 As an aspirant, present time can be productively used in self-introspection.
 You can carefully introspect your learning curve.
 You can cross-check your preparation level.

 Don’t indulge in rumours regarding postponement of UPSC Prelims 2020.
 What if everything is settled by next month and UPSC decides to conduct the examination as on scheduled date?
-Secondly, UPSC has not announced anything regarding the postponement of Prelims.

 Whatsoever be the case, you as an aspirant should be on your toes w.r.t preparation.
 We know that things are not that easy, but it has never been an easy option for you guys anyway.
-Isolation is not new to an UPSC aspirant.
+Isolation is not new to a UPSC aspirant.
 You always had to focus on preparation more than anything else.